-2. To provide time to the City to prepare to administer Title 11, Trees and other elements of this proposal, the Council declares that Directives b, c, d, and f shall become effective on February 1, 2013, pending Council approval of staffing and funding for implementation.
+- 1. The Council declares that Directives a, e, and f of this ordinance shall become effective 30 days from adoption - 2.
+To provide time to the City to prepare to administer Title 11, Trees and other elements of this proposal, the Council declares that Directives b, c, and d shall become effective on February 1, 2013, pending Council approval of staffing and funding for implementation.